 If you are a creditor who has served a statutory demand, then after the 21 day period has passed you can commence formal insolvency proceedings, however, you are not obliged to do so.
 If the statutory demand is over 4 months old it is usually wise to consider serving a fresh statutory demand before proceeding.

 Is it expensive?
 What are the likely costs?

-We will provide you with an estimate of costs at the outset based on the type of work required.
+If you are a company who wishes to challenge a statutory demand, we shall provide you with an estimate of our fees based on the type of work required.

 Our lawyers have extensive experience in advising clients who wish to issue a statutory demand, along with those seeking to challenge a statutory demand.
 We will be able to provide you with bespoke and cost effective advice tailored to your circumstances.